SpockReko/foodcoach-server/README.md

 Too keep the Java code nice and consistent we use [Google's style guide for Java](https://google.github.io/styleguide/javaguide.html).
-If you use IntelliJ _(it's just the best)_ here is a [repo](https://github.com/frellan/GoogleStyle) with a settings file that you can use to make IntelliJ format the code automatically for you.
+If you use IntelliJ you can use this [repo](https://github.com/frellan/GoogleStyle) with a settings file.
+Follow the instructions there, this makes IntelliJ format the code automatically for you.